merliot/hub/README.md

 Consider consumer-grade Smart devices such as Smart security cameras, Smart lights, and Smart thermostats.
 These are not private.
 They have one thing in
 common: they dial home to the device manufacturer's central hub.
-For each manufacture, you'll install a phone app which connects to the same central hub.
+For each manufacturer, you'll install a phone app which connects to the same central hub.
-Your data is unencrypted on the manufacture's side of the hub.
+Your data is unencrypted on the manufacturer's side of the hub.
 Your data is not private.
 The device manufacturer can analyze, track, store, share, and sell your data.
 Your data plus your profile associated with the device purchase and app signup make _you_ the product.